day8/lein-git-inject/README.md

    2. replace the placeholder string "lein-git-inject/version" with `the constructed version`

-As an added bonus, it also facilitates embedding `the constructed version` (and certain other build-time values) within your application, making it readily available at run-time for purposes like logging.
+As an added bonus, it also facilitates embedding `the constructed version` (and certain other build-time values) within your ClojureScript application, making it readily available at run-time for purposes like logging.

 ## The Ambient Git Context